- Designed, maintained, researched and updated by Davey Naylor, a web and IT specialist based in Hertfordshire.

 LWB - Left Wing Back

 IL - Inside Left

 OL - Outside Left

 S - Striker

 - Penalty Shoot-outs

-- And also to Jon Gregg.
-This is all your fault!
+- Jon Gregg, this is all your fault!